Domain-Connect/Templates/README.md

 These map to the individual service providers for domain connect.
 See https://domainconnect.org

-# Example Template Format

-For details on how to constuct a Domain Connect template, refer to section 5.2 and 5.3 fo the Domain Connect Spec:
+For details on how to constuct a Domain Connect template, refer to section 5.2 and 5.3 of the Domain Connect Spec:

 https://github.com/Domain-Connect/spec/blob/master/Domain%20Connect%20Spec%20Draft.adoc#template-definition
 https://github.com/Domain-Connect/spec/blob/master/Domain%20Connect%20Spec%20Draft.adoc#template-record

+## Template Naming Format

-Templates should be named according the following pattern: <providerId>.<serviceId>.json For example: myprovider.com.website.json
+Templates should be named according the following pattern: **providerId.serviceId.json**

+For example: **myprovider.com.website.json**

+## Example Template Format

 Following is an example of a complete Domain Connect template, with examples of various DNS records included:

+'''
 {
   "providerId": "<Enter providerId>",
   "providerName": "<Enter providerName>",